Thebaid (Statius): War at Thebes

-Angry at the Nemean delay, Jupiter sends Mars to incite the Argives to continue their march.
+Book 7: Angry at the Nemean delay, Jupiter sends Mars to incite the Argives to continue their march.
 Against the opposition of Bacchus, the Argive army makes its way to Thebes.
 Meanwhile, the Thebans muster their own army while Antigone, the warring brothers' sister, looks down from the city walls.
 In a narrative device known as teichoscopy, an old servant instructs her about all notable warriors involved in the Theban host.

 In the night after the Argives arrive at Thebes, Jocasta visits their camp hoping to serve as a mediator between her sons.
 However, Tydeus turns her down and brusquely sends her back to the city.
 The Argives proceed to kill the tigers of Bacchus, a sacrilege over which their first confrontation with the Thebans breaks out.
 Amphiaraus, aided by his patron Apollo, kills dozens of enemies in a frenzy until a large chasm opens up and absorbs him into the underworld.
 He is the first of the seven princes to die.